canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

 --------------------------

 Sometimes a node fails to deploy.
 When this happens, check the installation output on the node's MAAS page.
-(Scroll down to "Machine output" and click the radio button to the right; "Installation Output" should be one of the options.)
+(With MAAS 2.1, scroll down to "Machine output" and click the radio button to the right; "Installation Output" should be one of the options.
+With MAAS 2.2, click the "Installation" tab to see the installation output.)
 Often, a clue to the nature of the problm appears near the end of that output.
 If you don't spot anything obvious, copy that output into a file and send it to the Server Certification Team.

 One common cause of deployment problems is IP address assignment issues.
 To minimize the risk of such problems, set the node's network settings to use